Bree Hill Walking Trail

 The Bree Hill Walking Trail features three looped walks which start at the trailhead in the car park of Bree Community Centre located in Bree village.

-These individually waymarked routes provide 23 km of mixed forest trails, offering peace, tranquility and beautiful views of the surrounding countryside.
+These individually waymarked routes provide 23 km of mixed forest trails, offering peace, tranquillity and beautiful views of the surrounding countryside.

 It is important to note that Bree Hill is a designated venue for mountain biking.
 Though the mountain bike trails are not part of the walking routes, one needs to be aware that some mountain bike paths cross the walking trails at a few points and due care should be taken.